wagtail/wagtail/docs/upgrading_wagtail_v2/index.rst

 Before upgrading to a new feature release:

 * Check your project's console output for any deprecation warnings, and fix them where necessary;
-* Check the new version's release notes, and the :ref:`compatible_django_python_versions` table below, for any dependencies that need upgrading first;
+* Check the new version's release notes, and the :ref:`Compatible Django / Python versions` table below, for any dependencies that need upgrading first;
 * **IMPORTANT** Make a backup of your database.
 You may find yourself dropping and restoring your local database several times in order to get the django migrations to run correctly through the upgrades.

 -----------